How to Grow Peas

 Early peas are make great fresh eating while later peas can be shelled and enjoyed in salads, soups, and stir fries.
 Snap peas and snow peas are often eaten whole.
 Dried peas can be cooked like beans and used in soups, stews, and dips.
 Pea shoots also make a tasty snack.

 A single pea plant can produce viable seed.
 However, to maintain a variety’s diversity over time, save seeds from 5-10 plants.

-If pea pods are not completely dry before the first frost, pull the plants up and dry them further indoors.
+If pea pods are not completely dry before the first frost, pull the plants up, root first, and hang them in a cool, dry location until the pods are brown and dry.
 When the pea pods are completely dry, break them open to release the seeds.
-Separate the seeds from the chaff.

 Store peas in cool, dark, and dry places and always keep them in an airtight container to keep out moisture and humidity.
 Under these conditions, pea seeds will live 3-4 years.